In this episode:

 The long and short of it is that prepositions are words that relate entities in a sentences to each other.

 “The table is on the cup”.

-Here, the preposition tells us what the spatial relation is between the cup and the table… which is really messed up, by the way.
+Here, the preposition tells us what the spatial relation is between the cup and the table… a very broken relationship.
+They should go to therapy.